 Take a TTC trip back in time

-Starting on Sunday, May 22, and every Sunday until Labour Day weekend, TTC customers can step back in time on the vintage PCC streetcar, which makes its return to the 509 Harbourfront streetcar route.
-The classic burgundy-and-cream-coloured streetcar can be boarded from about noon to 5 p.m., on Sundays only until July 29.
+TTC customers have a chance to take a ride into history on the vintage PCC streetcar, which makes its return to the 509 Harbourfront streetcar route this summer.
+The classic burgundy-and-cream-coloured streetcar can be boarded from about 11 a.m. to 7 p.m., on Sundays only until July 29.
 Regular TTC fares apply for the trip back in time.

-The PCC car will travel from Union Station to the Fleet Loop, providing a scenic view along Queens Quay West.
-It makes stops at many tourist destinations on Toronto’s waterfront, such as the Ferry Docks, Toronto Music Garden, HTO Park, York Quay Centre, Stage in the Round, The Power Plant and numerous other attractions.
-The TTC’s PCC streetcar makes an annual appearance at the Beaches Easter Parade, and last appeared along the Harbourfront on Sundays in 2012.
+The 509 Harbourfront service runs from Union Station to Exhibition Place, providing a scenic view along Queens Quay West.
+It makes stops near many tourist destinations on Toronto's waterfront, such as the Ferry Docks, York Quay Centre, Redpath Stage, The Power Plant and numerous other attractions.

 PCC FAST FACTS

-- PCC stands for Presidents’ Conference Committee, a North American transit industry committee that developed specifications for new-era streetcars in 1930.
+- PCC stands for Presidents' Conference Committee, a North American transit industry committee that developed specifications for new-era streetcars.

 - The PCC streetcar era began in 1938 when the first PCC rolled into service on the St. Clair streetcar route.